Structured governance assurance for UK school governing boards.

 • Current Ofsted position

-• Opening NOR and staffing numbers
+• Opening NOR, intake and capacity

 • Financial benchmarks set